 Gelnhausen is a small town in Hesse with beautiful half-timbered houses where the poet Hans Jakob Christoffel von Grimmelshausen was born in 1622.
 He is famous for the first German novel ever written: The adventures of Simplicius Simplicissimus during the Thirty Years War.
-In addition Gelnhausen sports the remains of a Kaiserpfalz (Emperor's palace).
+Besides, Gelnhausen sports the remains of a Kaiserpfalz (Emperor's palace).

 |Waiting at a safe distance on platform 1 for the big blow|